Bison2001/Bison2001.github.io/index.md

 # Xuhui Liu
 ## About
-I'm a first-year Ph.D. student in Statistics at UIUC.
+I'm a second-year Ph.D. candidate in Statistics at UIUC.
 I obtained my Bachelor's degree in Statistics from UCSD.
-During my undergraduate study, I was fortunate to be advised by Professor [Zhiting Hu](http://zhiting.ucsd.edu/) on fields of influence function.
+During my undergraduate study, I was fortunate to be advised by Professor [Zhiting Hu](http://zhiting.ucsd.edu/) on fields of explainable machine learning.
 My research focuses on instance-based interpretability methods like influence function.

 ## Education
 **University of Illinois Urbana-Champaign, Ph.D. in Statistics, 2023-**